-The Authority temporarily suspended the imposition of penalties against toll violators between March 2020 and December 2020 in response to the COVID-19 pandemic.
-Beginning January 1, 2021, the Authority reinstated full violation penalty assessments for unpaid tolls.
-Additionally, the Authority temporarily suspended sending violations to the DMV pending implementation of a low-income payment plan, which is a component of its Tolling Equity Action Plan discussed below.
+As a result of the COVID-19 pandemic, the Authority temporarily suspended the imposition of penalties against toll violators between March 2020 and December 2020.
+As of January 1, 2021, the Authority reinstated full violation penalty assessments for unpaid tolls.
+Additionally, the Authority temporarily suspended sending violations to the DMV pending implementation of a low-income payment plan, which is as a component of its Tolling Equity Action Plan discussed below.
 The payment plan was deployed on July 1, 2023, and BATA resumed forwarding unpaid violations from May 2023 onward to the DMV for placement of a hold on vehicle registration pending resolution of the violation.
-Beginning May 2024, the remaining backlog of unpaid violations, which occurred between January 1, 2021 and April 30, 2023, were sent to collections.
+For the remaining backlog of unpaid violations which occurred between January 1, 2021 and April 30, 2023, the Authority is currently working to send them to collections.